lotto-nz/cordova-plugin-firebase-analytics-ecommerce/README.md

-## Repo
+## Repo and modifications

 This plugin is a copy of the https://www.npmjs.com/package/cordova-plugin-firebase-analytics reporsitory.
-This has been modified to include ecommerce tracking for Google Analytics
+This has been modified to include ecommerce tracking for Google Analytics.

+The src/Android/FirebaseAnalyticsPlugin.java AND src/ios/FirebaseAnalyticsPlugin.m have been modified to include a logPurchases method based on the Code copied from the cordova ionic ecommerce plugin - https://github.com/JABJustaBaby/cordova-plugins-firebaseecommerceanalytics/blob/master/src/android/FirebaseEcommerceAnalytics.java.

 # cordova-plugin-firebase-analytics<br>[![NPM version][npm-version]][npm-url] [![NPM downloads][npm-downloads]][npm-url]
 > Cordova plugin for [Firebase Analytics](https://firebase.google.com/docs/analytics/)